If the abuser has been convicted of a crime, can s/he keep or buy a gun?

 - is not licensed to sell weapons and has been convicted of violating that law;

-- has been convicted of a domestic violence offense (“intrafamily offense”) within the past 5 years, punishable as a misdemeanor, or any similar provision offense in another state.1
+- has been convicted of a misdemeanor “intrafamily offense” (domestic violence) within the past five years, or any similar offense in another state.1

 Also, under Washington, D.C. law, a person has to first apply for a registration certificate before legally owning a firearm.
-The following convicted criminals should be denied the certificate according to the law and, therefore, cannot legally possess a firearm:
+The following additional people (aside from those listed above) should be denied the certificate according to Washington, D.C. law, and therefore, cannot legally possess a firearm:

 - someone convicted of a felony in any state;

-- someone convicted of (or under indictment for) a crime of violence or a weapons offense (with the exception of certain infractions or misdemeanor weapons offenses);
+- someone convicted of or under indictment for a weapons offense (with the exception of certain infractions or misdemeanor weapons offenses);

-- someone convicted within the past 5 years of:
+- someone convicted within the past five years of:

-- assault, stalking, threats to do bodily harm or something similar in another state;
+- assault or threatened assault in a menacing manner, stalking, threats to do bodily harm, or something similar in another state;

-- two or more incidents of driving while under the influence of drugs or alcohol;
+- two or more violations for driving under the influence of alcohol or drugs;

 - the misdemeanor offense of improper storage of a firearm;

-- domestic violence offense (“intrafamily offense”) punishable as a misdemeanor; or
+- a domestic violence offense (“intrafamily offense”) punishable as a misdemeanor;

-- someone who, within the past 5 years, was acquitted of any criminal charge by reason of insanity.2
+- someone who, within the past five years, was acquitted of any criminal charge by reason of insanity (unless the person presents a medical certification that s/he has recovered from the insanity).2

 1 DC Code § 22-4503(a)